 Programme

-Migration Policy Scotland develops new projects in line with its programme priorities.
-Our current priorities are:
+Migration Policy Scotland develops new projects, with a central intention to create space for dialogue and generate impacts for policy and practice, in line with its programme priorities.

 We seek to work with diverse partners across Scotland.
 If you have a project that would benefit from collaboration with us, please get in touch.